 If you’re dealing with BV, you’re far from alone.
-According to the Center for Disease Control (CDC), BV is the most common vaginal condition in women ages 15-44.
-Almost 30% of people with vaginas get BV each year, and that number jumps to 50% for people of reproductive age (those in between puberty and menopause).
+According to the Center for Disease Control (CDC), BV is the most common vaginal condition in women ages 15-44. and almost 30% of people with vaginas get BV each year.

 The most common symptoms of BV are a strong, unpleasant, or fishy vaginal odor and unusual vaginal discharge.
 BV discharge looks thin and watery and is usually white or gray.